 My personal and professional objectives have always been the same: I want to do what I want to do.

 Freedom has consequences.
 I am certain, beyond a doubt, that my public postings on various topics over the years has alienated some percentage of users who have encountered what I written to the point that they have decided to not purchase products and services from my company.
 I'm okay with it.
 It's a price I'm willing to pay to be able to do what I want.

 I don't subscribe to the belief that because someone buys a product that they get a license to behave terribly.
 A person exchanges their money for a product or service and that does not imply giving them the right to heap abuse on us or others.

 Stardock isn't a public company.
 It's not investor run.
 It doesn't even have investors.
 It's my company.
 This makes it a bit unusual in the investor-driven technology industry.
 In the case of Stardock, it means that the company reflects my values.
 In particular, transparency and collaboration with others.
 That means I'll discuss things like legal cases or matters that people will predict will be our ruin.

 Sure, there's a cost to doing what you want to do.
-I have gotten plenty of ribbing that we're making a TURN-BASED fantasy strategy game instead of making it an RTS.
+I have gotten plenty of ribbing that we tend to prefer to make TURN-BASED fantasy strategy games instead of making action games.
 But I want to make a turn-based fantasy strategy game.
-It won't sell as well as an RTS would but so what?
+It won't sell as well as an FPS would but so what?
 What good is more money if you can't do what you want to do?

 I'm 36.
 I'm a pretty happy guy.
 I enjoy what I do.
 I enjoy hanging out with people online (most of the time).
 And I get to work every day with people who I really like.
 Not just professionally but on a personal level.
 So I tend to think I'm probably doing something right.
 But more to the point, I'm way past the point where I have to do anything I don't want to do.
 So I'm not inclined to put up with crap.